dylancobb/dylancobb/README.md

 ## About Me 👨‍💻

-🔭 I'm currently training with [Founders and Coders](https://www.foundersandcoders.com/learn/) Software Foundation course with the FAC28 cohort.
+🔭 I'm currently in full-time training with the [Founders and Coders](https://www.foundersandcoders.com/learn/) Software Developer course (FAC28 cohort) as an apprentice full-stack engineer.

 😤 TDD and Agile software development enthusiast.